vincentbernat/hellogopher/README.md

 ## Dependencies

 This example relies on modules to retrieve dependencies.
-This require use of Go 1.11.
+This requires use of Go 1.11 or more recent.
 To update a dependency, use `go get DEPENDENCY@REVISION`.

 For older versions of Go, it's possible to use `vgo` instead: